tectrolabs/alpharng/README.md

 ## Contents

 * `linux-and-macOS/alrng` contains all necessary files and source code for building `alrng` and `alrngdiag` utilities used with Linux and macOS distributions.
-* `windows-x64` contains all necessary files and source code for building `alrng`, `alrngdiag` and `entropy-server` utilities used with 64 bit Windows distributions.
+* `windows-x64` contains all necessary files and source code for building `alrng`, `alrngdiag`, `entropy-server` and `entropy-client-test` utilities used with 64 bit Windows distributions.

 ## Authors